fontello/iconic-uni.font/README.md

 - hinted with `ttfautohint`
 - better demo page + css
 - hidden some symbols, unclear at small sizes (see tail of config file)
+- changed css glyphs names, to be more semantic

 License
 -------